What Is Adobe’s Refund & Return Policy? A Money Back Guarantee

 It’s the season for holiday deals – and so it also can be a season for order changes and returns… Although naturally, this can happen at any time of year.

-Sometimes even despite using Adobe’s free trial downloads to try out the software before buying, customers may want to exchange an Adobe product and get something else – say swapping Photoshop for Lightroom, or returning Photoshop CS6 Extended and getting the full CS6 Design Premium suite instead (which includes eight applications instead of one).
+Sometimes even despite using Adobe’s free trial downloads to try out the software before buying, customers may want to exchange something and get a different Adobe product instead – say swapping Lightroom for Photoshop, or returning an individual tool and getting the full CC 2019 suite instead (which includes 20 applications instead of one).

-So this means your purchases are protected right out of the gate – and effectively you’ve got 60 total days (30 trial + 30 “warranty”) to make sure the product is right and definitely the one you want!
-If not for some reason, you can effectively cancel your purchase for a refund.
+So this means all your purchases are protected right out of the gate – and effectively you’ve got 21-60 total days (7-30 days trial + 14-30 days “warranty”) to make sure the product is right for you and definitely the one you want!
+If not for some reason, then you can cancel your purchase for a no-questions-asked refund.

-Returns can be processed whether you originally paid via credit card, PayPal, or purchase order.
-Any original shipping & handling charges are not rebated.
+In other words, even after clicking “buy” and fully activating the software, you still have the chance to change your mind later.
+Returns can be processed whether you originally paid via credit card, PayPal, bank transfer, or purchase order.
+(Any original shipping charges are not rebated, if applicable.)

-This is one reason why we recommend buying direct from Adobe whenever possible – it’s simpler, faster, and cleaner – and you can always be 100% certain your software is genuine, safe and authentic – plus you can download it instantly and return it easily if needed.
+This is one reason why we recommend buying direct from Adobe whenever possible – it’s simpler, faster, and cleaner – and you can always be 100% certain your software is genuine, safe and authentic – plus you can download & use the products instantly and return them easily if needed.

 “Grace Period for Free Upgrades”

-What’s especially interesting is that you can use the exchange policy above to create your own “grace period” when buying any Adobe product, so that if a new release comes out within a month of your purchase, you can simply trade what you have and get the next release instead… So say for example you buy CS6 now, and then CS7 were launched within a month – well then you could return it for a refund if you like and get CS7 or Creative Cloud instead – meaning you’ve got some “insurance” for a free upgrade, which is a nice side benefit.
+What’s especially interesting is that you can use the exchange policy above to create your own “grace period” when buying any Adobe product, so that if a new release comes out within a month of your purchase, you can simply trade what you have (return it for a refund) and get the newer release instead… This means you basically have got some “insurance” for a free upgrade, which is a nice side benefit.

-Read more great tips for managing your software investment:
+Here are more helpful tips for managing your software investment:

 - How Many Systems Can You Install and Run Your Adobe Products On?